Suor/funcy/README.rst

 .. code:: python

-    from funcy import * # or whatever you need
+    from funcy import whatever, you, need

 Merge collections of same type